 Section 1: Because the proposal increases the minimum amount charged by tax collectors for returned checks, local fee revenues will increase.
+However, at least some of this increase may be offset by granting the assessor the authority to waive the fee.
 Fiscal Research is unable to offer an exact estimate of the increase, although it is expected to be relatively small.